marianabocoi/kubernetes-goat-killer-koda/scenario01/step02.md

 ## The Secret
-For example, we have a service deployed on Kubernetes serving a web page.
-Inspect the service page here: [Goat Service (port 1230)]({{TRAFFIC_HOST1_1230}}).
+In this scenario, we have a service `Build Code` deployed on Kubernetes that serves a web page.
+Inspect the service page here: [Build Code service page]({{TRAFFIC_HOST1_1230}}).
 Can you discover any hidden secrets that are released unintentionally?

 You will use the command-line tools in the terminal to get the secrets.
-You can try alone or follow the steps on the NEXT pages 🔎.
+You can try finding the secrets by yourself or follow the steps on the `NEXT` pages 🔎.

 ### Troubleshooting
 If the service page above does not load